 Dr. Hui is Professor in the Department of Pathology and Department of Obstetrics, Gynecology and Reproductive Sciences at Yale School of Medicine.
 He received combined anatomic and clinical pathology residency training at Yale-New Haven Hospital in 2000, followed by Oncological Pathology Fellowship training at MSKCC.
-He joined the pathology faculty at Yale in 2001 and became full professor in 2013.
+He joined the pathology faculty at Yale in 2001.
 Dr. Hui is a board certified surgical pathologist with clinical specialty areas including gynecologic pathology and molecular diagnostics.
 Currently, he is Director of Gynecologic Pathology Service and Clinical director of the Molecular Diagnostics Laboratory.

 Michael Kashgarian is professor emeritus of and senior research scientist in pathology.
 He received his medical degree from Yale School of Medicine in 1958, completed his residency in pathology at the Yale-New Haven Medical Center in 1963, and completed a fellowship in laboratory medicine at Yale-New Haven Hospital in 1964.
 While on the Yale faculty he established a diagnostic renal pathology and electron microscopy laboratory that bears his name.
 He was also a pioneer in understanding the process of organ rejection.
 Although Kashgarian has retired, he continues to be active in the diagnosis of renal and cardiac biopsies.

 Samuel G. Katz graduated with a combined B.S./M.S. from Yale University in 1995.
 He then pursued dual M.D., Ph.D. training in the Health Sciences & Technology (HST) program jointly administered by MIT and Harvard.
 His Ph.D. thesis with Stuart H. Orkin focused on the transcriptional regulation of hematopoiesis.
 Sam then completed a residency in pathology and fellowship in hematopathology at Brigham and Women’s Hospital.
 He performed his post-doctoral studies on apoptosis with Loren D. Walensky at the Dana Farber Cancer Institute.
 As an Associate Professor of Pathology at Yale University, Dr. Katz manages a laboratory concentrating on both intrinsic mechanisms of cell death and ways to reprogram immunocytes to mediate the extrinsic program of cell death, as well as contributes to patient care as an active hematopathologist.

 Specific areas of research focus include:

 - High-throughput single-cell B cell receptor (BCR) repertoire profiling (AIRR-seq, Rep-seq, scRNA-seq+VDJ)